Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - `run` it comes preinstalled in Kali linux
 - `help` will show all the commands
 - `keys add shodan_api <key>` Go to shodan.io, register with an account and then check with `key list` and  you can remove keys with `keys remove`
-- `marketplace install all` Intalls all the modules
+- `marketplace install all` Intalls all the modules.
+You can also install a specific module by specifying the module name instead of 'all'
 - `marketplace search` Displays all the currently installed modules.
 You can also search repos with `marketplace search repos`
 - `marketplace info <modulename>` will give specific info regarding that particular module